 A. City dogs and cats must be registered with Animal Care & Control by the time they are five months old.
-Registrations can be obtained through the shelter, local veterinary clinics, and the Low Cost Spay Neuter Clinic.
+Registrations can be obtained through the shelter, local veterinary clinics, and H.O.P.E. for Animals.
 A registration tag will be issued and should be attached to your pet's collar for quick identification should your pet ever become lost.
 All dogs and cats must be registered or the owner will be issued a citation.
 Owners may choose between lifetime and annual animal registration application.

 $30 per animal - For the first time, city pet owners can choose a lifetime pet registration available for dogs and cats once the animal has been microchipped by a veterinarian and spayed or neutered.
 It's the only registration you will ever need for your pet.
 Cost $30 per animal.

 $5 per spayed or neutered animal - Free registration for senior citizen (age 62 or over) with altered pet.

 Animal Limits Within the City

 Q. How many dogs and cats may I keep in the city?

 A. City ordinance limits the numbers of dogs and cats that may reside at a residential city property.
 At no time shall the number of dogs exceed five, number of cats exceed seven, or the total number of dogs and cats exceed seven at one property.